 “Computer use” shall include using library computers for any purpose, including without limitation, word processing purposes, or for Internet and electronic mail use.
 Use of Library computers is subject to the Library’s Policy on Patron Guidelines.

 - The Library employs reservation software to maximize the number of patrons who are able to access the Library’s public computers.
-To that end, patrons are limited to two hours of use per day on the public computers managed by reservation software, regardless of the number of library cards used or Cleveland Public Library locations visited.
 The Library reserves the right to limit the amount of time an individual user can devote to a single computer session.
 The last computer session of the day ends 10 minutes before the Library closes.
 Patrons must not attempt to disable or circumvent the Library’s reservation software.